One of the most commonly grown house plants is aloe vera. It has thick succulent leaves that are plumped up with a watery get.

 Generally, incorrect watering can cause aloe plants to acquire a pinkish-purplish shade.

-This could be because the plant is not receiving sufficient water and is beginning to dry up, or that it has received too much water, and its roots have begun to rot.
+This could be because the plant is not receiving sufficient water and is beginning to dry up, or it has received too much water, and its roots have begun to rot.

 Rot means damaging or destroying the cell of the roots causing them to be completely weak.
 An easy way to know the difference is by observing the leaves of the plant.